ogeidix/ogeidix.github.com/_posts/2012-04-16-10-things-i-learnt-picking-picking-up-a-flight.md

 <img src="/images/ferry2.jpg" style="width: 150px; float:right;  margin: 0px 0px 10px 5px">
 Airplanes could seem cool but... trust me, the best way to travel is by foot, train or **ferries**.
 You will have the possibility to rest, recharge your device, walk around and especially to meet people and chat with them.

-Moreover travel by ferry, preferably in the upper deck by night, is definetly something to try.. it's magical and indescribable.
+Moreover travel by ferry, preferably in the upper deck by night, is definitely something to try.. it's magical and indescribable.

 ### 7. Crowded city may not what you are looking for
 ------------------------------------------------